rzlatan/real_estate_ml/README.md

 # real_estate_ml
-ML project predicting the prices of the flats and houses in Belgrade depending on their location, square footage, number of rooms, etc.
+ML project for predicting the prices of the flats and houses in Belgrade depending on their location, square footage, number of rooms, floor and several additional parameters.